Tagliatelle alla Bolognese is a hearty, satisfying dish that everyone adores!

 Instructions

-- Add the wine, stir well and allow to evaporate.
+Add the wine, stir well, and allow to evaporate.

-- Stir in the beef stock, tomato paste, ground nutmeg, salt and pepper and bring up to a simmer.
+Stir in the beef stock, tomato paste, ground nutmeg, salt, and pepper, and bring up to a simmer.

-- Cover the pan with the lid and simmer for 2 hours.
+Cover the pan with the lid and simmer for 2 hours.
 Stir and Check regularly that the sauce hasn’t dried out or is sticking to the bottom of the pan.

 A little grated Parmesan cheese can be stirred through before serving and serving with extra grated Parmesan cheese.

-Tips for success and FAQ’s
+Tips for Success

 - To start with, choose the right equipment.
 Use a shallow, wide casserole pan or large skillet with a lid.
 This will help the moisture evaporate and the sauce cook correctly.